 Georgetown Faculty Conference Explores Indian Ocean World

 “The Indian Ocean world presents a fascinating mix of cultures, religions, states, and political systems.
 It is the fastest growing and most unpredictable region on the earth.
 What happens along the oceanic shores will generate wide-ranging impacts on the global economic and political situation in the 21st century,” said Dr. Harry Verhoeven, assistant professor at GU-Q and one of the organizers of the event.
-“This conference aims to explore the forms of and challengers to the modern state that exist in the region, in order to increase our understanding of how these differ from standard ideas of liberal governance which have historically been promoted by the west.”
+“This conference aimed to explore the forms of and challengers to the modern state that exist in the region, in order to increase our understanding of how these differ from standard ideas of liberal governance which have historically been promoted by the west.”

-Through discussions on issues such as political power, state-building, globalization, migration, urbanization, and ethnicity, the conference aims to foster a greater understanding of the states, movements, and people of the Indian Ocean world.
-In addition to GU-Q’s respected faculty, participants involved in the event hail from a diverse mix of international and local institutions, including Oxford University, University of Cambridge, King’s College London, Stanford University, the University of Singapore, Qatar University, and Hamad Bin Khalifa University.
+Through discussions on issues such as political power, state-building, globalization, migration, urbanization, and ethnicity, the conference aimed to foster a greater understanding of the states, movements, and people of the Indian Ocean world.
+In addition to GU-Q’s respected faculty, participants involved in the event hailed from a diverse mix of international and local institutions, including Oxford University, University of Cambridge, King’s College London, Stanford University, the University of Singapore, Qatar University, and Hamad Bin Khalifa University.

-The conference is open to the public and there is no attendance fee.
 More information can be found on the website: https://qatar.sfs.georgetown.edu/LiberalState.